-If you drive a taxi, shuttle, private hire vehicle, vehicle associated with app-based bookings, or work for a dial-a-driver service, you have new responsibilities – effective from 1 October 2017.
+If you drive a taxi, shuttle, private hire vehicle, vehicle associated with app-based bookings, or work for a dial-a-driver service, you should be aware of new responsibilities that were were introduced on 1 October 2017.
 These services are known collectively as ‘small passenger services’ (SPS).

 If you are driving for one of the services above, please familiarise yourself with the key information in the table below.
 If you drive for a facilitated cost-sharing service or a dial-a-driver service you have fewer requirements - check the information following the table.